 The work and research of the Food Safety and Nutrition (FSN) grouping is closely aligned to the Institute for Global Food Security (IGFS) within QUB which aims to play a leading role in national and global efforts to provide the world's growing population with a sustainable, safe and secure supply of high quality food.

-Dr Katrina Campbell
+Professor Katrina Campbell